- 1. The Requirement

 - That the implementation of the changes is complete

-Software assurance will check to see if the implementation of the approved changes has actually been coded as per the change request.
+Software assurance will check to see if the implementation of the approved changes has been coded as per the change request.
 Check to see that any associated documentation changes are submitted/approved and/made as needed (i.e., updates to requirements, design, test plans/procedures, etc.)

 - That the project tests the changes

-Software assurance will check to see that the project test any of the code that has changed and runs a set of regression tests to see that the change has not caused problem anywhere else in the software system.
-If the software is safety-critical, a full set of regression tests should be run to ensure that there was no impact to the safety-critical functions.
+Software assurance will check to see that the project test any of the code that has changed and runs a set of regression tests to see that the change has not caused a problem anywhere else in the software system.
+If the software is safety-critical, a full set of regression tests should be run to ensure that there was no impact on the safety-critical functions.